 Plastic injection mold styles:

-2plate mold: Two plate mold is the easiest injection mold structure and has many advantages.
-It’s consist with fixed side(Cavity) and movable side(Core) 2 main parts, in the structure of two plate mold gates, sprue, runners, and cavities are all on the same side.
-In a multi-cavity two-plate mold, gates and runners must be in the parting line to be easily ejected when mold splits.
-And two plate mold has many benefits and drawbacks, it could added other structures, like sliders, angle sliders, lifters, angle lifters etc more complex structures to achieve the products structure.
+2plate mold: Two plate mold is the easiest injection mold structure with many advantages.
+It’s consisted of a fixed side(Cavity) and a movable side(Core) with 2 main parts.
+In the structure of two plate mold gates, sprue, runners, and cavities are all on the same side.
+In a multi-cavity two-plate mold, gates and runners must be in the parting line to be easily ejected when the mold splits.
+And two-plate mold has many benefits and drawbacks.
+It could add more complex structures, like sliders, angle sliders, lifters, and angles, etc., to achieve the product’s structure.

 The advantages Of Two Plate Mold

 More comfortable to select gate location and shape